 Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 Merced County derives its name from the Merced River, or El Río de Nuestra Señora de la Mercedes (River of Our Lady of Mercy).
 This was the name given to the river by Spanish Lieutenant-General Gabriel Moraga during an expedition of the San Joaquin Valley in 1806.
-For hundreds of years before Spanish and Mexican settlements arose in the 19th century, in what would later become Merced County, nomadic Penutian-speaking Northern Valley Yokuts Indians inhabited the land.
+For centuries prior to the 19th century Spanish and Mexican settlements, in what would later become known as Merced County, nomadic Penutian-speaking Northern Valley Yokuts Indians inhabited the land.

-With the arrival of the Spanish, the Yokuts were forcibly relocated to missions, and their population began to decline.
+With the arrival of the Spanish, the Yokuts were forcibly relocated to missions, and their population drastically decreased due to genocide, forced displacement, and disease.
 An outbreak of malaria in 1833 reduced the population by 75%.
 Descendants of the Yokuts Indian tribes still live in Merced County to this day.
 European settlement of the area began with four Mexican land grants in the 1840s, and accelerated with the discovery of gold in California shortly thereafter.

 In 1855, the California State Legislature formed Merced County out of the southwestern portion of Mariposa County.
 The approximately 500 residents at that time elected their first county officers and selected their first county seat, which was on a ranch on Mariposa Creek.
+In 1856, the town of Snelling was named the county seat, and the first Merced County courthouse was built in Snelling in 1857.
+The courthouse is still there, and is now a California historical landmark.
 Over time, the new and fast-growing city of Merced campaigned to become the new location for the county seat, which it was awarded as part of a special election in 1872.

 As the Gold Rush dwindled, many people turned their efforts to agriculture.
 The Central Pacific Railroad was built in Merced County in 1872, providing connections to markets in the north and south, and, farther afield, in the east.
 By 1874 much of the county was under crop cultivation, with wheat a major crop, and herds of cattle occupying the uncultivated grasslands.